Ouranosinc/xclim/docs/installation.rst

 .. _flox: https://github.com/dcherian/flox
 .. _clisops: https://github.com/roocs/clisops

-Another optional library is `SBCK`_, which provides experimental adjustment methods to extend :ref:`xclim.sdba <Bias adjustment and downscaling algorithms>`.
+Another optional library is `SBCK`_, which provides experimental adjustment methods to extend :doc:`xclim.sdba <sdba>`.
 It can't be installed directly from pip or conda and has one complex dependency : `Eigen`_.
 Please refer to Eigen's and SBCK's docs for the recommended installation instructions.
 However, Eigen is available on conda, so one can do:

 .. code-block::